6 Ways to Make Your 2013 Tax Season EasierMay 18, 2013

 - If the student is in ROTC, active duty pay is taxable; however, travel expenses such as food and lodging are not.

 Lessons learned on the job are most likely remembered long after the classroom lectures!
-Take time to spend with your student this summer!
+Take time to spend with your student employee this summer!